 You can run it in the background while you go on a walk.
 And still, effectively use the learning resources.

 As long as you can pay attention to the audio playing, you do not need to physically sit down with the device you are playing it on.

 It seems to be a little on the expensive side.
 Still, there is always an alternative to taking up the subscription instead of the entire package.

-Given the number of benefits and positives the application offers, it is worth the free trial.
+The benefits and positives the application offers make it worth the free trial.
 But, who knows, you might like it enough to sign up for the complete subscription at the end of the demo if it suits your learning pattern.